Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Partial Wave Amplitudes

-where, $D^{J\ast}_{M\delta}(\phi,\theta,0)$ represents the Wigner $D-$matrix, $ F^J_{\lambda\nu}$ is the helicity amplitude, and $\delta=\lambda-\nu$.
+where $D^{J\ast}_{M\delta}(\phi,\theta,0)$ is the complex conjugate of the Wigner $D-$matrix, $ F^J_{\lambda\nu}$ is the helicity amplitude, and $\delta=\lambda-\nu$.
 Eq. (\ref{amp1hel}) is a general result, and any model dependence will appear in the exact form of the helicity amplitudes.
-As a special case, if the frame of reference is such that the decay products are aligned along the $\pm z-$axis, the decay amplitude becomes proportional to only the helicity amplitude.
-Thus, the decay amplitude written in this particular frame will give us the helicity amplitude.
+As a special case, if the frame of reference is such that the decay products are aligned along the $\pm z-$axis, the decay amplitude becomes proportional to only the helicity amplitude:

-When the decay products are massive, the helicity amplitudes can be expanded in terms of the $\ell S$ coupling amplitudes ($G^J_{\ell S}$) through the relation,
+When the decay products are massive, the helicity amplitudes can be expanded in terms of the $\ell S$ coupling amplitudes ($G^J_{\ell S}$) through the relation

-where, $\langle\cdots|\cdots\rangle$ represent the Clebsch-Gordan coefficients.
-As explained above, the allowed values of $\ell$ are determined by the spin and parity quantum numbers of the parent and the decay products.
-Certain comments regarding the validity of the above relation are in order.
-Firstly, the $\ell S$ coupling amplitudes can be chosen in two ways: 1) empirically, by using the rule $G_{\ell S}^J \propto |\vec{k}|^\ell$, where $|\vec{k}|$ is the magnitude of the break-up momentum, and 2) from the polarization vectors.
+where $\langle\cdots|\cdots\rangle$ represent the Clebsch-Gordan coefficients.
+As explained above, the allowed values of $\ell$ are determined by the spin and parity of the parent and the decay products.

+Some comments regarding the validity of the above relation are in order.
+Firstly, the $\ell S$ coupling amplitudes can be chosen in two ways: (i) empirically, by using the rule $G_{\ell S}^J \propto |\vec{k}|^\ell$, where $|\vec{k}|$ is the magnitude of the break-up momentum; (ii) from the polarization vectors.
 In the former case, the helicity amplitudes become non-covariant due to the frame dependence introduced by the choice of $G^J_{\ell S}$.
 The helicity amplitudes can be made Lorentz scalar using the latter method, if the polarization vectors are boosted to the appropriate frame \cite{Chung:1997jn,Filippini:1995yc}.
-The ratio of $G_{\ell S}$ gives us the ratio of the partial wave amplitudes.
+The ratio of $G_{\ell S}^J$ gives us the ratio of the partial wave amplitudes.
+Alternatively, one can expand the decay amplitude in terms of the spherical harmonics as